 Where do trends come from: hello, situational marketing

 Using social networks (including instant messengers or professional platforms like LinkedIn) it's easy to create communities around the brand.
 If you manage to form an active community it is almost guaranteed that it will bring additional sales.

 Not a separate metric, but a general principle.
 You can independently create a concept of evaluation through a system of points or coefficients.

 For example, for social networks evaluate each like as 1 point, comment as 5 points, and repost as 10 points.
 Next, create your own rate for separate social networks: 1 for Facebook, 2 for LinkedIn, 3 for Telegram.

 You can rank the media mentions in the same way.
 Divide the media into three groups: profile get coefficient 2, popular get coefficient 3, others - 1.
 Positive references receive 2 points, negative ones - 0 points or even negative values.

 In this way you can create a permanent system for evaluating communication activity and quickly identify the most effective channels and campaigns.
-Such ranking system is at the heart of defining quality indicators and the visibility of mentions (MV and MQ) in LOOQME.
+Such scoring system is at the heart of defining quality metrics and the visibility of mentions (MV and MQ) in LOOQME.

 15. Content analysis.

 It is not a separate metric, rather a system for trend analysis and permanent tracking of performance.
 It is the analysis of theme and dynamics of the media field in general - not only concerning one's own mentions, but also the mentions of all competitors, regulatory authorities, experts etc.